-Sharing Service Instances (Experimental)
+Sharing Service Instances

 Page last updated:

-Sharing a service instance between spaces, allows applications in different
+Sharing a service instance between spaces allows apps in different

-spaces to share databases, messaging queues and many other types of services.
+spaces to share databases, messaging queues, and other types of services.

 This eliminates the need for development teams to use service keys and

-Developers and administrators can share service instances between spaces in which they have the SpaceDeveloper role.
+Developers and administrators can share service instances between spaces in which they have the Space Developer role.

-Developers who have a service instance shared with them can only bind and unbind to that service instance.
+Developers who have a service instance shared with them can only bind and unbind apps to that service instance.
 They cannot update, rename, or delete it.

 $ cf enable-feature-flag service_instance_sharing

-You can share a service instance in one space to another if you have the SpaceDeveloper role in both spaces.
+You can share a service instance from one space to another if you have the Space Developer role in both spaces.

-$ cf v3-share-service SERVICE_INSTANCE -s OTHER_SPACE [-o OTHER_ORG]
+$ cf share-service SERVICE-INSTANCE -s OTHER-SPACE [-o OTHER-ORG]

 You cannot share a service instance into a space where a service instance with the same name already exists.